csebooks/cybersecurity/content.en/CyberSecurity_Concepts/e-commerce_security.md

 Maharaja Agrasen Institute of Technology, India Email: prernasharma@mait.ac.in, deepakgupta@mait.ac.in, ashishkhanna@mait.ac.in

+**Abstract**
-Abstract In the era of demonetization and promotion of cashless economy e-commerce has at-

-tained the center stage.
+In the era of demonetization and promotion of cashless economy e-commerce has attained the center stage.
 Amalgam of fast internet and advanced processors is acting as a catalyst in the development of multiple e-commerce applications and their usability.
 The e-commerce popularity’s credit also goes to the convenience provided to the seller and buyer of transacting from anywhere at any time.
 Further, scalable high speed transactions with lower operating costs have led to e-commerce acceptability worldwide.
 Thus, helping to expand the businesses and promoting new form of economy via e-commerce.
 However, the traditional practitioners of business are going to leave no stone unturned to stop this flooding of e-commerce transactions in the shadow of secure and authentic transactions.
 Therefore, in order to create fearless environment for buying and selling on internet need highly secure, reliable, and authentic e- commerce applications.
 Above discussion demon- strates the importance of security in the e- commerce for its successful implementation.
 This chapter explains the issues and problems associated with the security of the worldly goods and transactions in the e-commerce components and activities.
 Since large amount of public money is involved in the transactions, the role of information security and pri- vacy is not exaggerated in this kind of business.
 Many issues like Identity theft and cyber fraud are obstacles that discourage customers from getting involved in e-commerce.
-The education on e-commerce security issues has taken a back seat until now; it should be en- couraged as trust and security comes as huge challenges to be addressed so that one can
+The education on e-commerce security issues has taken a back seat until now; it should be en- couraged as trust and security comes as huge challenges to be addressed so that one can insulate e-commerce system from set of prevailing attacks.

-Cybersecurity in Parallel and Distributed Computing.
-Edited by Dac-Nhuong Le et al. Copyright c© 2018 Scrivener Publishing

-insulate e-commerce system from set of prevailing attacks.
 In this chapter we will address different types of application specific security threats, security challenges, and vulnerabil- ity issues at various levels of the system.
 Further, it will throw light on to how to deal with various security threats, issues, and comparative analysis of various methods used in e-commerce security, and performs secure payment transactions in an efficient manner.

-Keywords: E-commerce security, E-commerce threats, E-commerce issues, E-commerce methods, E-commerce architecture, E-commerce life-cycle
+**Keywords:** E-commerce security, E-commerce threats, E-commerce issues, E-commerce methods, E-commerce architecture, E-commerce life-cycle

 ## Introduction